lrusso/WebToApp/README.md

 download_Blob("myData123", "MyFileName.txt", "application/octet-stream");
 ```

+## Android porting notes

+The filename that it is given to the blob URL can be found in **app/src/main/res/values/strings.xml** as a String resource named **saveFilename**.

 ## How to get the .app file (for the OS X version only)

 * Open the Mac project in Xcode.